Jassie2023/.github-workflows/README.md

 2. Create a GitHub Action that runs a script periodically (every 15 min)
 3. Create a PostgreSQL server on Azure (for free)

-# Features
-1. A drop down menu for selecting locations
-2. Can select up to 4 locations
-3. Must update the time every second

 ## Questions/Future improvements
 How can Python fetch real-time data like stock and weather updates periodically?
 What are key considerations for maintaining data integrity when storing this data in a PostgreSQL database?